This section contains details about running extractions automatically and manually in Xtract Universal Designer. Examples on how to call extractions:

-When an additional data storage system (database, cloud storage, flat files) is present, extractions are typically triggered as part of an ELT-process (Extract, Load, Transport), which is run unattended at regular intervals by a scheduler or other orchestration software.
+When an additional data storage system (database, cloud storage, flat files) is present, extractions are typically triggered as part of an ELT-process (Extract, Load, Transform), which is run unattended at regular intervals by a scheduler or other orchestration software.
 In these scenarios, execution of an extractions is typically triggered by running the XU command line tool from the orchestration software.

 Note: Xtract Universal does not have its own scheduler.
 You can use third party schedulers.